villetakanen/pelilauta-16/src/content/fi/80-release-notes.md

 - Restored onboarding card for new users.
 - Client side `marked` is now imported dynamically to reduce bundle size.
 - Site and Site Page social share and searchability improvements.
+- Import one or more pages from markdown files to a site [Read more](/docs/fi/11-imports)
+- Personal site-library cached to local storage for faster loading.

 ### 16.2.0
 - Cyan design system updates for mobile use.